TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

         Build/Scripts/runTests.sh -s acceptance -p $TRAVIS_PHP_VERSION

-This is similar to the enetcache example, but does some more: The functional tests are executed with four different DBMS (mariadb, mssql, postgres, sqlite), and the acceptance tests are executed, too.
+This is similar to the enetcache example, but does some more: The functional tests are executed with four different DBMS (MariaDB, MSSQL, Postgres, sqlite), and the acceptance tests are executed, too.
-This setup takes some minutes to finish on travis-ci.
-But hey, `it's green <https://travis-ci.org/TYPO3/styleguide>`_!
+This setup takes some time to complete on travis-ci.
+But, `it's green <https://travis-ci.org/TYPO3/styleguide>`_!